lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

  using Test = MyVector::Test;
 {% endhighlight %}

 And GCC will do something close.
-Another way is to use static_assert, it's just like a classic assert but at compile-time, so it takes a constant expression and if it resolves to true then it's ignored, if it's false whoever, it will output an error and potentially stop.
+Another way is to use static_assert, it's just like a classic assert but at compile-time, so it takes a constant expression and if it resolves to true then it's ignored, if it's false however, it will output an error and potentially stop.

 So I could do this to verify that the size member of my vector is correct